KNW-136 ORGANIZE RADIO PROGRAMMED MEMORIES

 Modified and adapted on 12/2020 by Earl Pack, AE5PA.

-Over the years amateur operator will generally acquire multiple radios, particularly as one servers in emergency communications and public service event activities and sees the need for different radios with different capabilities for these various activities.
-Typically these radios are mutli-band with frequency capabilities in the VHF and UHF bands.
-One might have a base station, a mobile radio in one or more vehicles, and a few HTs.
+Over the years, amateur operators will generally acquire multiple radios as the operator works various roles in emergency communications and public service event activities and sees the need for different radios with different capabilities for these various activities.
+Typically these radios are multi-band rigs with frequency capabilities in the VHF and UHF bands.
+It is not unusual to have a base station, a mobile radio in one or more vehicles, and a few HTs of various makes and models.
+With different rigs having different capabilities and memory availability, programming all of those rigs can be challenging.

-Following are some suggestions for managing programmed memory channel to maximize your readiness and versatility in emergency communication and public service events.
+Following are some suggestions for managing programmed memory channels to maximize your readiness and versatility in emergency communication and public service events.

 The Harris County ARES web site has a “Frequencies” link at the top of the screen.
 This link takes you to: